helicalAI/helical/helical/models/state/README.md

 **Testing Data:**

 - Held-out subsets of the training dataset
-- Additional file for inference on new .anndata

 ## Model Limitations

 **Known Limitations:**

 - An inherent limitations of single-cell RNA sequencing data requires the destruction of cells during measurement.
 This prevents observations of their non-perturbed states.
-Additionally, some perturbations such as gene knockout may not occur experimentally and incorrectly flagged as a pertubed datapoint.
+Some perturbations such as gene knockout may also not occur experimentally and incorrectly flagged as a pertubed datapoint.

-- STATE evaluation metrics are more sensitive on an individual gene basis but stronger on an ensemble (perturbation effect) level.
-As pointed out by the authors metrics such as accuracy of individual DE genes is depends on dataset size and quality.
+- STATE evaluation metrics are more sensitive on an individual gene basis but stronger on an ensemble level.
+As pointed out by the authors metrics such as accuracy of individual DE genes depends on dataset size and quality.

-- Attention maps are sensitive to cell set heterogeneity
+- Attention maps are sensitive to cell set heterogeneity.

 **Future Improvements:**

 - Improving perturbation featurisation between modalities such as drugs and gene knockdown, which would allow for combinatorial perturbation predictions.

-- STATE has not been trained on over 70 cell contexts but not tested for cell context not completely seen during training (e.g., unseen cell types)
+- STATE has been trained on over 70 cell contexts but not tested for cell context not completely seen during training (e.g., unseen cell types).

 - Training of the STATE embedding model on larger datasets.